Welcome to A Sassy Spoon’s first food blog income report!

 Blog Consulting / Coaching.

 - Lastly, I’ve been thinking about taking on coaching clients for a while now.
 I’m sure my friends and family are sick of hearing me talk about it.
 I’m passionate about what I do now and I want everyone to have the same success I’ve found through food blogging.
 I quit my job in 2016 in search of freedom and flexibility.
 I didn’t want to continue jumping from job to job, or position to position, trying to figure out if this or that was the best fit.
 Because, to be honest, entrepreneurship is what has ALWAYS been the best fit for me; I just didn’t know how to execute.
 Or I was scared.
 Or worst, I wanted to play it safe.
 So I took the plunge and learned, and read.
 A LOT.
 And then I just f’n FIGURED.
 IT.
 OUT.
 Granted, I’m still growing and I’m nowhere near where I want to be.
 But if I was able to grow A Sassy Spoon into a full-fledged business with a few content strategies and SEO tactics I’ve learned along the way, in just 3 years (less, actually), why not share the wealth, ya know?
 I want you to feel as happy as I do at this very moment.
-If you’ve started a blog (or any online business) and are like “ok, now what?” – click here to schedule a call with me.
+If you’ve started a blog (or any online business) and are like “ok, now what?” – click here for more info.
 I want to help you!